-The biggest application issue has been the development of forecast year parcel/point datasets required by SACSIM.
+The most time-consuming application issue has been the development of forecast year parcel/point datasets required by SACSIM.
+As this has been the first model system of its kind to work at the parcel level, SACOG and the model developers needed to devise procedures for developing forecast year spatial data, with no examples from models developed elsewhere.
+We trust that our experiences from this project will prove useful to others who will be developing parcel-based travel demand models in the future.
 Development of the model was based on parcel/point data from Year 2000 surveys and inventories of population, employment and land use.
 Application of the model was based on synthesized datasets for the model base year (2005) and for all forecast years for the MTP.
+The SACSIM07 Model Reference Report (SACOG 2008a) provides a detailed discussion on the preparation of the model input data.

 The primary parcel/point data source was SACOG's parcel-based land use database, called Place3s.
 Place3s is a GIS-based land use scenario generator (Allen, et al. 1996).
-Scenarios built at parcel level, with land uses characterized by "place type", which includes assumptions about the type, density, and mix of uses.
+Scenarios are built at parcel level, with land uses characterized by "place type", which includes assumptions about the type, density, and mix of uses.
 SACOG uses a palette of about 50 place types.
 Total development levels are controlled by aggregate county-level econometric forecasts adopted by the SACOG Board for use in the development of the MTP.
 Place3s was used to estimate dwelling units and employment (9 sectors) at parcel level.

-Even with the basic demographic variables forecasted at parcel level, other datasets which are very important for predicting travel behavior do not come naturally from Place3s, and were prepared separately.
+Even with the basic demographic variables forecasted at parcel level, other datasets that are very important for predicting travel behavior do not come naturally from Place3s, and were prepared separately.
 These variables include: small-area demographics needed to control the development of synthetic populations; K12 schools, colleges and universities; some sectors of employment (e.g. medical employment not associated with hospitals and large medical centers); paid off-street parking facilities; transit stops; and street-pattern variables.